tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ### User management 👨 👩

 With Tina Teams, users can have **custom roles assigned to each user**, which can be referenced within your site.
 Maybe you have an external contributor who can only access a specific blog post?
 An editor who can create, but not delete pages?
-The implementation is up to you, and your site's needs.
+The implementation is up to you and your site's needs.

 ### Commit Authoring 🗣️